odbalapure/whatzup/README.md

 # whatzup

-Whatzup is a MERN app which can be used by a society to inform the residents of upcoming events or some general of important announcements.
+Whatzup is a MERN app which can be used by a society to inform the residents about upcoming events, general and important announcements.

 - **Netlify Link:** https://whatzup.netlify.app/
 - **Heroku Link:** https://whatzzzup.herokuapp.com/